cbcrc/LinkIt/getting-started.md

 To execute this example, see [LinkIt.Samples](LinkIt.Samples/GettingStarted.cs).

 ### Linked Source
 A linked source is a class that has a property called `Model`, and other properties called link targets.
-For example, let's say you have theses two classes that you fetched separately by ids.
+For example, let's say you have these two classes that you fetched separately by IDs.

 ```csharp
 public class Media {